12 Jobs for a Geography Degree

 Updated:

 Geographers are students of the natural environment and human population of the Earth.
-They work in some capacity across many fields analyzing political and natural boundaries.
+They have a career path in some capacity across many fields analyzing political and natural boundaries.
 As cartographers, photogrammers, and GIS specialists, they make maps that may provide information about everything from traffic patterns to tree density to crime rates.
 Others work as land surveyors, detailing property boundaries, or as landscape architects, crafting designs of outdoor areas.

-Here is a list of 12 jobs for geography majors:
+Here is a list of 12 jobs for geography graduates:

 Most Common Jobs for Geography Majors